What is the data set? Let’s look into how data sets are used in the healthcare industry.

 This list of datasets are of course not exhaustive but demonstrate the importance of a systems approach to data collection and meaningful use for future data-driven healthcare.

 To catch up with other industries, healthcare should adopt more long-term approaches to data collection and analysis.
 Using big data for research and analytics can benefit the whole healthcare system, as the ability to derive value from information and make well-grounded decisions have the potential to improve the quality of care and reduce costs.
 It is a good idea to adopt the experience of other industries in coping with big data.
 It also makes sense to involve data scientists and IT companies to handle the collected data and get used out of a big data environment.

 10 Best Healthcare Datasets for Data Mining

-There are a lot of data sources besides hospital data that can be a useful for healthcare analytics.
-We have compiled a short list of the best healthcare data sets that can be used for statistical analysis.
+There are a lot of data sources besides hospital data that can be useful for healthcare analytics.
+We have compiled a shortlist of the best healthcare data sets that can be used for statistical analysis.
 The list includes both free healthcare data sets and business data sets.

 World Health Organization provides data and analyses on global health priorities, including health and disease statistics.
 Each page is dedicated to a specific topic and provides information on global situations and trend highlights.
 The information includes core indicators, database views, major publications and links to relevant web pages on the topic.